MMA Classes in Redondo Beach & Hermosa Beach

-Our program was developed by professional MMA instructors fighters.
+Our program was developed by professional MMA instructors and fighters.
 These classes stress no-nonsense training in all ranges of fighting: kicking, punching, clinching and ground fighting.
 Students learn stance, footwork and striking techniques, plus defense, grappling, takedowns, tackles, throws, positioning/controls, escapes/reversals and finishes/submissions.

 Elite Training Center of Redondo Beach, in the South Bay of California, teaches Mixed Martial Arts as a safe sport with rules, discipline, honor and respect and strength.
 Training for MMA builds strong bodies and minds.
 “There is honor in tapping out,” signaling submission in a MMA context.